raspberrypilearning/astropi-3-sensors/en/step_2.md

 --- task ---

 **Test:** Run your code.
 You should see the console print out a long number: 13.3096771666.
+This is the default simulated temperature of the SenseHAT.

+--- /task ---

+--- task ---

+**Debug:**
++ What does your error message say?
+Which line has an error?
++ Does your code match the code above?

+--- collapse ---
+---
+title: AttributeError
+---
++ Have you spelled `get_temperature` correctly?

+--- /collapse ---

+--- collapse ---
+---
+title: SyntaxError
+---
++ Have you got both brackets in your command? `get_temperature()`

+--- /collapse ---

+--- collapse ---
+---
+title: NameError
+---
++ Have you tried to print `t`, or something else?

+--- /collapse ---

+--- /task ---

+--- task ---

-This is the default simulated temperature of the senseHAT.
-Move the temperature slider and run your code again.
+**Try:** Move the temperature slider and run your code again.
 It should print out something different that matches your new slider value.

 --- /task ---